bmckinney/jazz-graph/README.md

 # jazz-graph
-jazz discography represented as a neo4j graph
+jazz discography represented as a structured property graph

 ## Adding new releases